CPIM Certification Prep

-CSUSM is proud to partner with APICS San Diego to offer the Certified in Production and Inventory Management (CPIM) certification exam preparation program.
+CSUSM is proud to partner with ASCM San Diego to offer the Certified in Planning and Inventory Management (CPIM) certification exam preparation program.
 CPIM is recognized worldwide as the standard in production and inventory control, one of the most critical functions within an organization for reducing costs and achieving a competitive edge.

 This certification prep course is designed primarily for:

 - Supply chain professionals looking to advance their career